In the Museum

 United States

 Create your own pencil drawing to take home while exploring the collection up close.
 No experience necessary, and all supplies are provided.
-Open to ages 6 through adult (children 12 and under must be accompanied by an adult).
+Open to ages 6 and up (children 12 and under must be accompanied by an adult).
 Space is limited.

 Create your own pencil drawing to take home while exploring the collection up close.
 No experience necessary, and all supplies are provided.
-Open to ages 6 through adult (children 12 and under must be accompanied by an adult).
+Open to ages 6 and up (children 12 and under must be accompanied by an adult).
 Space is limited.

 Attend: